nwesterhausen/valheim-discordconnector/docs/configuration-details.md

 !!!
 Info
 All leaderboard toggles are restricted by the `Send leaderboard updates` toggle in the [Main config](#main-config).

-For the ranked leadboards, you choose how many ranks to calculate and display with the `How many places to list in the top ranking leaderboards` setting in the [Main Config](#main-config).
+For the ranked leaderboards, you choose how many ranks to calculate and display with the `How many places to list in the top ranking leaderboards` setting in the [Main Config](#main-config).

 | Option                                        | Default | Description                                                                     |
 | --------------------------------------------- | ------- | ------------------------------------------------------------------------------- |